 To ensure availability of material prior to the start of classes, please submit requests as far in advance as possible.

 It may take an additional 2-6 weeks to order, receive, and process new acquisitions for reserve.

 Requests submitted during the first weeks of classes may be delayed due to the large volume of reserve processing at the beginning of each semester.

-At the end of the term, physical materials are taken off reserve and returned to the circulating collection, and electronic materials are permanently deleted from University web servers.
-Personal copies are returned to the instructor's campus address.
+At the end of the term, electronic materials are permanently deleted from University web servers.

 What can I place on reserve?